-Air brakes vehicles, (trucks, buses, trailers and converter dollies) built on or after March 1, 1998.

-Hydraulically braked trucks and buses with a gross vehicle weight rating of 10,000 lbs or more built on or after March 1, 1999.
+- Airbrakes vehicles, (trucks, buses, trailers and converter dollies) built on or after March 1, 1998. - Hydraulically braked trucks and buses with a gross vehicle weight rating of 10,000 pounds or more built on or after March 1, 1999.

 Many buses built before these dates have been voluntarily equipped with ABS.